bbc/gel/src/components/comments.md

 1. Introductory heading (_"Comments"_ or _"Your comments"_)
 2. Comment form (or sign-in form if the user is not signed in)
-3. Comment sorting controls (described in [**Recommended behaviour**](#recommended-behaviour))
+3. Comment sorting controls (described in [Recommended behaviour](#recommended-behaviour))
 4. The comments list
 5. An _"Add your comment"_ link pointing to the _"Add your comment"_ textarea in the form above the comments list

-See the [**Reference implementation**](#reference-implementation) for an example layout implementation.
+See the [Reference implementation](#reference-implementation) for an example layout implementation.

 ## Recommended behaviour

 Comments, and the ability to write them, should be considered a progressive enhancement and the functionality provided via JavaScript.
-In the [**Reference implementation**](#reference-implementation), some plain ES5 JavaScript is used to handle comment submissions and (re)render the comment stream.
+In the [Reference implementation](#reference-implementation), some plain ES5 JavaScript is used to handle comment submissions and (re)render the comment stream.
 In practice, you are more likely to use a library like React or Vue, and fetch comment data over XHR.
-The [**Reference implementation**](#reference-implementation) uses dummy data and just exemplifies the expected layout and interaction behaviour.
+The [Reference implementation](#reference-implementation) uses dummy data and just exemplifies the expected layout and interaction behaviour.

 Where JavaScript is not available, the comment form's submit button is disabled and dimmed.
 The `<noscript>` tag for the comments stream is visible.